callumrollo/callumrollo.github.io/content/pages/about.md

 Slug: aboutme
 Summary: About the author

-Since late 2021, I work as a data scientist at [Voice of the Ocean foundation (VOTO)](https://voiceoftheocean.org/en).
+As of late 2021, I work as a data scientist at [Voice of the Ocean foundation (VOTO)](https://observations.voiceoftheocean.org/).
 I am responsible for processing, correcting, standardising and distributing scientific data from our fleet of autonomous platforms.
 In my day-to-day work, I build and monitor pipelines for processing near real time data, maintain servers and create websites for viewing/interrogating data.
 I also work with other data managers at organisations like [SMHI](https://www.smhi.se/en),  [EMODnet](https://emodnet.ec.europa.eu/en) and [IOOS/NOAA](https://ioos.noaa.gov/)to standardise and efficiently distribute data.

 I work a lot with [ERDDAP](https://github.com/ERDDAP/erddap), a data broker server that makes it much easier to share well standardised oceanographic data.
 I manage the [VOTO ERDDAP](https://erddap.observations.voiceoftheocean.org/erddap/index.html) where all our data are hosted.
 I have co-organised and presented several in person and online webinars teaching data users and admins how to best use ERDDAP for distributing oceanographic data.